walkable-server/docs/query_language.md

 Actually the properties and joins above can't stand alone themselves.
 They must stem from somewhere: enter idents.
 Idents are the root of all queries \(or the root of all **evals** :D\)

+{% hint style="info" %}
-> I lied in the examples in section 1 and 2: such queries are not enough for the query resolver to return such results.
+I lied in the examples in section 1 and 2: such queries are not enough for the query resolver to return such results.
 So what's missing?
 You guess...
 Idents!
+{% endhint %}

 Let's learn about two types of them.